5 Top Tips for Freshers’ Week

 Share this post:

 What's more fun than freshers?
 Searching for a job!

-So, we’ve come up with five ways to make it a week to remember!
+Whether you're going into your first year, or you're a second year experiencing freshers for the first time (thanks COVID!) - we've come up with five ways to make it a week to remember.

 1. Introduce yourself to people

 Uni is no fun without a few pals to keep you sane when those deadlines hit.
 Plus, it’s nice to have people to binge Netflix with.

 Luckily for you, the whole point of freshers' week is for you to get to know new people.
 University halls, the student union and nightclubs around town will be packed to the rafters with students your age.
 Making friends will never be this easy again.

 If you're a second year, you've probably only been used to seeing the faces of your coursemates in little square boxes on Zoom too, so this is the perfect opportunity to reach out and meet up with them face-to-face!

 TOP TIP: Wedge your day open on move-in day so that your flatmates can pop in and say hello.
 You can't go wrong with a friendly smile and three obligatory fresher questions in your arsenal...
 What’s your name?
 Where are you from?
 What are you studying?